 For Lent this year, I decided that I would give up something that truly represented a sacrifice.
 This year I decided to give up all negativity.
 I wanted to emulate Jesus and what better way to represent my love for Christ than to focus on peace, love and happiness.
 I must say it was the most rewarding experience of my life.

-I also noticed that a lot of the company I keep make it hard to remain positive.
-Negativity is very contagious and when you are already a fussy person, such as myself, it is important to be mindful of friends who bring nothing but strife.
-This period of reflection made me truly assess my inner circle and gravitate more towards those with upbeat, carefree personalities.
+I decided to extend this positive quest to the company I keep.
+Negativity is very contagious and it is imperative to be overprotective of your thoughts while trying to maintain a positive stance in life.
+This period of reflection made me truly assess my inner circle and gravitate more towards people who were more grounded, secure with themselves and simply enjoyed being good to one another.
 As the days progressed, I began to look forward to seeking out the positive.
-I started to change my personality and whenever I slipped, I would immediately pray.
+I started to change my personality and whenever I slipped, I would immediately pray to realign myself with my goal.

 Until next time, stay true to yourself.